 Screen readers rely on heading tags (e.g. <h1>, <h2>, <h3>) to navigate content easily.
 Here are a few tips to ensure your web accessibility remains high.

-Only use H1 for primary titles of pages with H2 being used as Heading Title.
+Only use H1 for the primary titles of pages with H2 being used as the Heading Title.
 Whenever possible, try not to skip headings as a screen reader may wonder what content it has missed.

 8. Tables should be used for tabular data only